 What Is A Good Age To Get Eyelash Extensions?

 Even if eyelash extensions done at the salon offer a semi-permanent result, they will still not last a lifetime.
-At their best, you can expect the eyelash extensions to last for around 3 weeks.
+Generally, you can expect the eyelash extensions to last for around 3 weeks.

 As the days go by, the eyelash extensions will gradually fall out.
 If you want to maintain their beauty, then you’d have to go for regular fills, as you would your acrylic nails.